MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-get-started.md

 **On the local client**, you'll need to [install R Client](../r-client-get-started.md) first.
 You'll also need to [configure the R IDE](https://msdn.microsoft.com/en-us/microsoft-r/r-client-get-started#step-2-configure-your-ide) of your choice, such as R Tools for Visual Studio, to run Microsoft R Client.
 Once you have this set up, you can develop your R analytics in your local R IDE using the functions in [the `mrsdeploy` package](../mrsdeploy/mrsdeploy.md) that was installed with Microsoft R Client (and R Server).

-**On the remote server**, you'll need access to an instance of [Microsoft R Server](../rserver.md) with its [operationalization feature configured](configuration-initial.md).
+**On the remote server**, you'll need the connection details and access to an instance of [Microsoft R Server](../rserver.md) with its [operationalization feature configured](configuration-initial.md).
 Once R Server is configured for operationalization, you'll be able to connect to it from your local machine, deploy your models and other analytics to Microsoft R Server as web services, and finally consume or share those services.

-## Example: Deploy a model as a service
+## How to deploy a model as a service

 This example walks you through the deployment of a simple model as a web service hosted in R Server.